 Have the latest controversies regarding Facebook and the treatment of users’ data affected you?

 Not directly, since our platform isn’t fed with Facebook data, precisely because of the type of filtering they make of them.
 But undoubtedly it has indirectly affected us, since all companies that trade with data have begun to take more stringent measures to control the use that is made of this same data.
 And we think it’s something very important.
 Our providers’ reliability and legality is key in our business.

 Then, will you be in line with the new GDPR law?

-We don’t store user’s personal data, since our suppliers serve them to us already “anonymized and aggregated”.
-Still, we monitor closely that these respect the regulations, because we understand that it´s vital for the correct development of our industry.
+We don’t store users’ personal data, since our suppliers already serve them to us in an “anonymised and aggregated” way.
+Still, we monitor closely that these respect the regulations, because we understand that it’s vital for the correct development of our industry.

 Every day more data is generated.
-Is it really the XXI century oil?
+Is it really the petrol of the XXI century?

-Data are an inexhaustible resource, and with an exponential growth.
-But the most important is not to have data, but to be able to correctly select, analyze and interpret that data to turn them into knowledge.
-Data itself, are worthless, and misinterpreted can even be counterproductive.
-The “oil” is only valuable if there´s an engine able to exploit it and generate movement.
+Data is an inexhaustible resource, and with an exponential growth.
+But the most important is not to have data, but to be able to correctly select, analyse and interpret that data to turn it into knowledge.
+Data itself is worthless, and can even be counterproductive if misinterpreted.
+The “petrol” is only valuable if there’s an engine able to exploit it and generate movement.